-5) Campaign between the candidates—third party?
+5) The campaign between the candidates—third party?
 Dirty campaign?
 Campaign financing; role of media;

 7) Analysis of election—why did the victor win?

-8) Synthesis…how does this election relate to current political environment?
+8) Synthesis…how does this election relate to the current political environment?

 This spring much of your time will be spent on individual research projects in American History.
 This paper will count for a significant portion of your grade for the third and fourth quarters.